drauger-os-development/edamame/README.md

  * Quick-install config file support
  * One of the *fastest* installation utilities in Linux today (2-to-3 minutes (ish) on a quad-core CPU with 4 GB of RAM and decent, reliable internet)

+ Development
+ ---

+ Interested in helping out with development?
+Great!
+Check out the notes on how to get started with development [here](https://github.com/drauger-os-development/system-installer/blob/master/development.md).